apache/doris/docs/en/docs/data-table/data-model.md

 In Doris 2.1, Merge on Write is enabled by default.

-> NOTE:
+> Note:
+> 1. For users on version 1.2:
-> 1. It is recommended to use version 1.2.4 or above, as this version has fixed some bugs and stability issues.
+>    1. It is recommended to use version 1.2.4 or above, as this version addresses some bugs and stability issues.
-> 2. Add the configuration item "disable_storage_page_cache=false" to the be.conf file.
-Failure to add this configuration item may have a significant impact on data load performance.
+>    2. Add the configuration item `disable_storage_page_cache=false` in `be.conf`.
+Failure to add this configuration item may significantly impact data import performance.
+> 2. For new users, it is strongly recommended to use version 2.0 or above.
+In version 2.0, there has been a significant improvement and optimization in the performance and stability of merge-on-write.

 Take the previous table as an example, the corresponding to CREATE TABLE statement should be: